 If you need an accurate, professional model, you may want to purchase the Wagner Orion 910.
 It is much more expensive than much of the competition.
-However, it is primarily designed for professionals, so it comes with many features that other meters just don’t come with.
+However, it is primarily designed for professionals, so it comes with features that other meters exclude.

 It is pinless, so it will not damage the material it is reading.
-It is also extremely accurate and fast.
+It is also highly accurate and fast.
 It can provide readings in a matter of seconds.
 Furthermore, it is backed with a 7-year warranty, one of the longest on the market.
 This machine is made to last.
 It is virtually unaffected by the temperature and environment, which can not be said for all meters.

-This professional meter also comes with an on-demand calibrator, so you can rest assured that it is always going to be accurate.
-It works on basically every species of wood and in every environment, making it perfect for professionals who are on the go making it one of the best moisture meters for wood you can buy.
+This professional meter also comes with an on-demand calibrator, so you can rest assured that it will always be accurate.
+It works on basically every species of wood and in every environment, making it perfect for professionals on the go making it one of the best moisture meters for wood you can buy.

 4. Dr. Meter MD812 Moisture-Meter

 While we didn’t rate it as high as other meters, we did like the Dr. Meter MD812.
-It is accurate down to 1%, which is far more accurate than most other models on the market currently.
-It can measure moisture from 5% to 40% as well, making it suitable for most uses.
-While it can measure wood, you can also use it to measure building materials, drywall, and flooring.
+It is accurate down to 1%, which is far more accurate than most other models on the market.
+It can measure moisture from 5% to 40%, making it suitable for most uses.
+While it can measure wood, you can also measure building materials, drywall, and flooring.
 It is a pin-type unit, which means it will somewhat damage the material it measures.
 However, it is cheaper than most pinless options.